 Call for Proposals

-The broad purpose of this fund is to encourage Canadian academics to undertake projects of relevance to the accounting profession.
+The broad purpose of this fund is to encourage Canadian academics to undertake projects to help create a new strategic direction for the accounting profession by informing CPA Canada’s Foresight Initiative (see below for more information).
 The research under this program need not lead to publication in a scholarly journal, although it may lead to one or more such publications.
-The research project may result in a report that is both useful to practitioners and provides insight on topics dealing with the teaching of managerial or financial accounting, tax, audit, or information systems as well as enabling competencies/professional skills.
-Research on topics related to these concerns would be of interest, particularly respecting the teaching in an online setting.
+The research project may result in a report that is both useful to practitioners and provides background in an area that could be the subject of further academic exploration.

-The first criterion is to be ensured by CPA-Canada review of the letter of intent.
-The timeliness criterion is addressed by requiring a detailed time line in the proposal showing expected dates for production of reports or working papers.
+The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
+The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

 Submit a Letter of Intent